Summit DD’s glossary of commonly used terms and acronyms:

 DODD: Acronym used for the Ohio Department of Developmental Disabilities.

-Eligibility: This refers to the process that is used to determine whether or not someone is eligible for services through the Summit DD Board.
-A person must be eligible to receive services from the Summit DD Board.
+Eligibility: This refers to the process used to determine whether or not someone is eligible for services through Summit DD.
+A person must be eligible to receive services and coordination through Summit DD.

 HCB Services: Acronym for Home and Community-Based Services.
 Home and community-based (HCB) services provide opportunities for Medicaid beneficiaries to receive services in their own home or community setting.

 IEP: Individualized Education Plan – this is the tool that schools use to capture supports being provided within the school system.

 Independent Provider: This term refers to a provider who is considered independently employed.
 They cannot sub-contract or send someone else to provide service in their place.